 Whilst believing that you know that NASA faked the moon landings might make you feel in control, it does not actually give you any control.

-The problem with this lack of faith in scientific endeavor is where will it take you in the future, to some it seems no matter what NASA or others might do there will all ways be some hidden agenda and this negates from the achievements that Apollo did 50 years ago and those still yet to come.
+The problem with this lack of faith in the scientific endeavour is where will it take you in the future, to some it seems no matter what NASA or others might do there will all ways be some hidden agenda and this negates from the achievements that Apollo did 50 years ago and those still yet to come.